Sleeping with the Enemy: Coco Chanel's Secret War: Narrative

-The biography details Chanel's life, beginning in her early childhood, where she was born into poverty.
-She was born Gabrielle Chanel in 1883, in the Loire Valley of France.
-She lived in a home for the poor until the age of 12, where, upon her mother's death, she moved to a Catholic orphanage.
-At the age of 18, she took the name "Coco" and worked as a singer at a cabaret and as a seamstress.
-The book then explains her rise among the French and British aristocracy, first by forming a relationship with former cavalry officer and French socialite Etienne Balsan and then her relationship with English polo player Arthur Edward Capel who financed her first fashion boutiques in Paris.
-Chanel continued her rise in British society by befriending Winston Churchill and becoming the mistress of the Duke of Westminster Hugh Grosvenor.
-After the start of the Second World War, Chanel engaged in a romantic relationship with Nazi intelligence officer Baron Hans Gunther von Dincklage (known as "Spatz").
-During the war, Chanel became a spy, and an active collaborator for Nazi Germany.
-In 1943, Chanel was an instrumental part of operation Modelhut (Model Hat), in which Nazi intelligence officers, using Chanel's position of prestige among the British aristocracy, attempted to get a message to Winston Churchill stating that some SS officers, operating independently of Adolf Hitler and the rest of Nazi Germany, wished to broker a cease fire.
-After the war Chanel was able to keep her Nazi past hidden from French society, and the world.
-She paid off General Walter Schellenberg, who was her commander during operation Modelhut, to keep her out of his memoirs.
+The biography details Chanel's life, beginning in her early childhood.
+She was born into poverty as Gabrielle Chanel in 1883, in the Loire Valley of France.
+Chanel lived in a home for the poor until the age of 12, where, upon her mother's death, she moved to a Catholic orphanage.
+At the age of 18, Chanel took the name "Coco" and worked as a cabaret singer and seamstress.
+The book proceeds to detail her rise among the French and British upper class, first by forming a relationship with French socialite and former cavalry officer Etienne Balsan and then her relationship with the English polo player Arthur Edward Capel, who financed her first fashion boutiques in Paris.

+Chanel continued her rise in British society by befriending Winston Churchill and becoming the mistress of Hugh Grosvenor, 2nd Duke of Westminster.
+After the start of the Second World War, Chanel engaged in a romantic relationship with Nazi intelligence officer Hans Gunther von Dincklage (known as "Spatz").
+During the war, Chanel became an active collaborator for Nazi Germany, being active as a German spy.
+In 1943, Chanel was an instrumental part of Operation Modelhut (Model Hat), in which Nazi intelligence officers attempted to get a message to Churchill through Chanel which stated that some senior SS officers, operating independently of Adolf Hitler and the rest of Germany's government, wished to broker a ceasefire with Britain.

+After the war, Chanel was able to keep her Nazi past hidden from French society and the wider world.
+She paid off General Walter Schellenberg, who was her commander during Operation Modelhut, to keep her out of his memoirs.
 After the war, Chanel was able to cunningly re-integrate into French society and continued her rise as a style icon.
 The book also documents Chanel's fervent antisemitism, including her attempts to use contemporary Nazi laws to wrestle control of the perfume division, Chanel No 5, from her Jewish co-investors Pierre Wertheimer and his brother Jacques.